 The Mavericks dressed in similar fashion.
 Bret wore a black coat, vest, ruffled shirt, string tie & white slacks.
 Bart wore a black coat, vest, short necktie & black pants.

-The brothers constantly alluded to advice given by their pappy.
+The brothers constantly alluded to advice given them by their pappy.
 It added to the laid-back humor: "Flattery is like perfume.
 It's okay to smell it, but don't swallow it."

-The Mavericks were born penniless and with an aversion to work.
+Bret and Bart were born penniless and with an aversion to work.
 Fortunately, they were good poker players.

-Linked to List of Maverick Episodes
+Linked to "List of Maverick Episodes"